lawalty/studio/README.md

 **Public Variables (`apphosting.yaml`):**
 *   The `apphosting.yaml` file in your project root contains all the `NEXT_PUBLIC_*` variables.
 These are safe to commit to your repository.
-*   When you deploy, Firebase uses this file to configure your live app. **You have already corrected the storage bucket in this file.**
+*   When you deploy, Firebase uses this file to configure your live app. **The storage bucket has been corrected in this file.**

 **Private Secrets (Secret Manager):**
-*   Sensitive keys (`GOOGLE_AI_API_KEY`, Vertex AI IDs, etc.) are referenced in `apphosting.yaml` but their actual values must be stored in Google Secret Manager for security.
+*   Sensitive keys (`GOOGLE_AI_API_KEY`, `ADMIN_PASSWORD`, Vertex AI IDs, etc.) are referenced in `apphosting.yaml` but their actual values must be stored in Google Secret Manager for security.
 *   **Action Required:**
     1. Go to the [Google Cloud Secret Manager](https://console.cloud.google.com/security/secret-manager) for your project.
     2. For each secret variable listed in `apphosting.yaml` (like `GOOGLE_AI_API_KEY`), click **"Create Secret"**.